eliben/radgrad/README.md

 But note that we said we're replacing `np.cos` by `cos` in the VJP functions of Part 2.
-So this backpropagation through the computational graph is itself a Python computation composed out of a sequence of wrapped operations, meaning it can build _its own_ computational graph for the second derivative and so on.
+So this backpropagation through the computational graph is itself a Python computation composed of a sequence of wrapped operations, meaning it can build _its own_ computational graph for the second derivative and so on.

 This is exactly how higher-order derivatives work in `radgrad`.
 The only